 128 Not compile-time computable The indicated expression fails to be a constant expression that can be evaluated at compile time.
 129 Assignment to "CONST" parameter invalid The indicated variable declared as a formal const parameter within a particular routine may not be modified by an assignment.
 130 Assignment to FOR-loop index invalid The indicated variable that is being used as a for loop index may not be modified by an assignment within the for loop statement.
-131 Passing "CONST" parameter by VAR invalid The indicated variable declared as a formal const parameter may not be modified by being passed as an actual Var parameter to a routine.
-132 Passing FOR-loop index by VAR invalid The indicated variable that is being used as a for loop index may not be modified by being passed as an actua l var parameter to a rou- tine.
+131 Passing "CONST" parameter by VAR invalid The indicated variable declared as a formal const parameter may not be modified by being passed as an actual var parameter to a routine.
+132 Passing FOR-loop index by VAR invalid The indicated variable that is being used as a for loop index may not be modified by being passed as an actual var parameter to a rou- tine.
 133 Refer-back tagfield must not be typed The indicated tag field specification within a record definition was found to reference a previous field within the record.
 Such refer-back references may not contain a type reference.
+134 Notify compiler maintenance group If this error should occur, then notify the Pascal/VS compiler main- tenance group at IBM.
+This is a compiler error.
+135 Notify compiler maintenance group If this error should occur, then notify the Pascal/VS compiler main- tenance group at IBM.
+This is a compiler error.
+136 Notify compiler maintenance group If this error should occur, then notify the Pascal/VS compiler main- tenance group at IBM.
+This is a compiler error.
 137 Passing packed record field by VAR not valid This is a warning message that may be produced when the LANGLVL(STANDARD) compiler option is specified.
 The indicated field of a packed record is being passed as an actual var parameter to a routine.
 Passing fields of packed records as var parameters is not valid in standard Pascal.
 138 Passing SPACE component by VAR not valid This is a warning message that may be produced when the LANGLVL(STANDARD) compiler option is specified.
 Standard Pascal requires that actual var parameters be properly aligned which is not necessarily the case with a space component.
 The indicated parame- ter is a component of a space variable which is being passed as a var parameter.
 139 Passing packed array element by VAR not valid This is a warning message that may be produced when the LANGLVL(STANDARD) compiler option is specified.
 The indicated sub- scripted variable is being passed as an actual var parameter to a routine.
 The variable being subscripted is a packed array.
 Passing elements of packed arrays as var parameters is not valid in standard Pascal.
-140 Scalar PACKing does not match corresponding VAR parameter The indicated variable that is being passed as a var parameter is of a compatible type, but has a different length than the corresponding formal parameter.
-This was caused by one being packed and the other unpacked.
-141 Symbol not recognizable in standard Pascal This is a warning message that may result when the LANGLVL(STANDARD) compiler option is specified.
-The indicated symbol (or operator) is not supported in "standard" Pascal.
-The symbol is part of a con- struct which is a Pascal/VS language extension.